-- 1.1 All Staff should recognise that children are capable of abusing their peers and that this can manifest itself in many ways.
+All Staff should recognise that children are capable of abusing their peers and that this can manifest itself in many ways.
 Staff must challenge behaviours (potentially criminal in nature), such as grabbing bottoms, breasts and genitalia, flicking bras and lifting up skirts.
-Dismissing or tolerating such behaviours risks normalising them. - 1.2 There is a zero tolerance approach to sexual violence and sexual harassment. - 1.3 Child-on-child abuse is most likely to include, but may not be limited to: - i. bullying (including cyberbullying, prejudice-based and discriminatory bullying); - ii. abuse in intimate personal relationships between peers; - iii. physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which encourages, facilitates or threatens physical abuse); - iv. sexual violence, such as rape, assault by penetration and sexual assault (which may include online elements); - v. sexual harassment, such as sexual comments, remarks, jokes and online harassment, which may be stand alone or part of a broader pattern of abuse; - vi. causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; - vii. upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm (it is a criminal offence and anyone of any gender can be a victim): - viii. consensual and non-consensual sharing of nudes (also known as youth produced sexual imagery or sexting); and - ix. initiation/hazing type violence and rituals.
+Dismissing or tolerating such behaviours risks normalising them.

+There is a zero tolerance approach to sexual violence and sexual harassment.

+Child-on-child abuse is most likely to include, but may not be limited to:

+- bullying (including cyberbullying, prejudice-based and discriminatory bullying); - abuse in intimate personal relationships between peers; - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which encourages, facilitates or threatens physical abuse): - sexual violence, such as rape, assault by penetration and sexual assault (which may include online elements): - sexual harassment, such as sexual comments, remarks, jokes and online harassment, which may be stand alone or part of a broader pattern of abuse; - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; - upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm (it is a criminal offence and anyone of any gender can be a victim); - consensual and non-consensual sharing of nudes (also known as youth produced sexual imagery or sexting); and - initiation/hazing type violence and rituals.

-Appendix B of KCSIE 2022, provides excellent up-to-date links for further information and guidance in educating and supporting children and staff for all safeguarding concerns.
+Appendix B of KCSIE 2023, provides excellent up-to-date links for further information and guidance in educating and supporting children and staff for all safeguarding concerns.

-- 1.4 It is important to note that abuse is abuse and should never be tolerated or passed off as "banter", "just having a laugh", "boys being boys" or "part of growing up".
+It is important to note that abuse is abuse and should never be tolerated or passed off as "banter", "just having a laugh", "boys being boys" or "part of growing up".
 Victims will be reassured that they are supported and that they will be kept safe.
-A victim will never be given an impression that they are creating a problem by reporting an issue, nor will they ever be made to feel ashamed for making a report - 1.5 Staff should be aware that evidence shows that children with SEND and LGBTQ+ children are at greater risk
+A victim will never be given the impression that they are creating a problem by reporting an issue, nor will they ever be made to feel ashamed for making a report.

+Staff should be aware that evidence shows that children with SEND and LGBTQ+ children are at greater risk